alejojad/Portfolio/README.md

-# Portfolio
-# Alejandro Jad
+# Portfolio Project For Alejandro Jad
-# This is a portfolio project with the purpose of showcasing my other work.
+This is just a simple Porftolio project to showcase some of my other projects.